-3. (a) The number of employees assigned to work South Pekin, Illinois, to St Louis (in through freight only, excluding power plant operations) on September 1, 1995, will be transferred to St. Louis and will be placed on the bottom of the C&EI road roster at St. Louis and will have prior rights to a maximum of three positions in the new St. Louis to Chicago/South Pekin pool.
+3. (a) The number of employees assigned to work South Pekin, Illinois, to St. Louis (in through freight only, excluding power plant operations) on September 1, 1995, will be transferred to St. Louis and will be placed on the bottom of the C&EI road roster at St. Louis and will have prior rights to a maximum of three positions in the new St. Louis to Chicago/South Pekin pool.
 Any newly established assignments will not be subject to prior rights.
 The Carrier will not be required to assume additional costs in the application of the prior rights requirement, including the use of a prior rights employee at the overtime rate of pay when a non-prior rights employee is available at the straight time rate of pay.

-(including the Monterey Mine assignment) and may work all assignments protected by the C&EI road roster(including the Monterey Mine assignment) and may work all assignments protected by the St. Louis extra board (including the Monterey Mine assignment).
+(b) Both C&EI employees and former CNW employees may work all assignments in the new St. Louis to Chicago/South Pekin Pool, may work all assignments protected by the C&EI road roster(including the Monterey Mine assignment) and may work all assignments protected by the St. Louis extra board (including the Monterey Mine assignment).
 All employees and all assignments will work under the C&EI Agreement all in accordance with the employees' seniority on the C&EI roster at St. Louis, subject to prior rights.